 Milos Barutciski practises in the areas of international trade, investment and competition law, and other aspects of economic regulation and compliance.
-He co-chairs the firm's International Trade and Investment Practice and has represented Canadian and international clients in matters relating to trade and investment treaties (including NAFTA and WTO), export controls and trade sanctions, foreign corrupt practices, product regulation, customs laws and international dispute settlement.
+He co-chairs the firm's International Trade and Investment Practice and has represented Canadian and international clients in matters relating to foreign corrupt practices, export controls and trade sanctions, trade and investment treaties (including NAFTA and WTO) and international dispute settlement.
 He regularly appears in government procurement, antidumping and countervailing duty cases before the Canadian International Trade Tribunal and the Federal Courts.
 Milos also represents clients before the Canadian Competition Bureau and the Competition Tribunal in connection with mergers and acquisitions, criminal cartel cases, distribution and pricing practices and cross-border enforcement issues.
 In 1994-95, Milos was retained by the Government of Canada to negotiate competition law cooperation agreements with the U.S. and the E.U.

 As an adjunct of his broad regulatory practice, Milos deals regularly with federal and provincial government agencies and has extensive experience with lobbying registration, freedom/access to information and appeals, conflicts of interest and campaign finance.

 Milos has been recognized as one of Canada's leading international trade and competition lawyers by Chambers Global: The World's Leading Lawyers for Business, the International Who's Who of Trade & Customs Lawyers, Legal Media's Guide to the World's Leading International Trade Lawyers, The Canadian Legal Lexpert Directory, PLC's Which Lawyer and The Best Lawyers in Canada.
 He has also been awarded Martindale-Hubbell's and Chambers Global's highest ranking for his professional skill and reputation among international and Canadian peers.